NekohimeMusou/smt-tc/README.md

 Alternatively, you can download and extract the zip file for the latest release.

 **Step 2:** Install the [Item Piles](https://foundryvtt.com/packages/item-piles) module and take a quick glance at [its documentation](https://fantasycomputer.works/FoundryVTT-ItemPiles/#/).
 If I could make this a mandatory dependency I would.
 It saves so much time and bookkeeping on looting and shopping that I seriously don't recommend using the system without it.
-The system compendium includes a couple example vendors.
+Full support is built into the system, and the compendium includes a couple example vendors.

 ## Documentation